saltstack/salt/doc/topics/windows/windows-package-manager.rst

     # From the minion in masterless mode
     salt-call --local pkg.list_available firefox_x64

-The above command lists all versions of Firefox available for installation.
+The command lists all versions of Firefox available for installation.

 .. code-block:: bash